DRAT Syllabus

 Test Structure

-• Interview: Final stage of selection
+• Interview: Final stage of selection (30 marks)

 DRAT-C (Common Test)